Public image of Vladimir Putin: In popular culture

-Putin features in the coloring book for children Vova and Dima (presented on his 59th birthday), where he and Dmitry Medvedev are drawn as good-behaving little boys, and in the Superputin online comics series, where Putin and Medvedev are portrayed first as superheroes, and then as a troll and an orc in the World of Warcraft.
+Putin features in the coloring-book for children Vova and Dima (presented on his 59th birthday), where he and Dmitry Medvedev are drawn as well-behaved little boys, and in the Superputin online comics series, where Putin and Medvedev are portrayed first as superheroes, and then as a troll and an orc in the World of Warcraft.

 Putin was portrayed by internet personality Nice Peter in his YouTube series Epic Rap Battles of History, in Season 2's finale episode, "Rasputin vs. Stalin" (aired on 22 April 2013).

-In 2014, Putin earned a nickname of "dickhead" or "fuckface" ("хуйло" in Russian and Ukrainian) in Ukraine, following the spread of the chant of Ukrainian football hooligans.
-On 14 June 2014, Ukraine's acting Foreign Minister Andriy Deshchytsia cited the chant in front of the cameras during an anti-Russian rally at Russia's Embassy in Kyiv.

-The main protagonist of 2018 manga series The Ride-On King - Alexander Purchinov - was inspired by Vladimir Putin.

 In the wake of the 2022 Russian invasion of Ukraine, leaders at the 48th G7 summit ridiculed Putin's photo ops—particularly his manly, bare-chested photographs with airbrushed muscles—including Boris Johnson.

+Documentary films about Putin include the television series The Putin Interviews (2017), Putin's Witnesses (2018) and Putin's Palace (2021), while films include Patryk Vega's Putin (2024).

 Putinisms

 Putin has produced a large number of popular aphorisms and catch-phrases, known as putinisms.
 Many of them were first made during his annual Q&A conferences, where Putin answered questions from journalists and other people in the studio, as well as from Russians throughout the country, who either phoned in or spoke from studios and outdoor sites across Russia.
 Putin is known for his often tough and sharp language.
-The examples of most popular putinisms include: